bob-lee/ng-notes/README.md

 * [Firebase](https://firebase.google.com/): cloud infrastructure
 * [Node.js](https://nodejs.org): JavaScript runtime environment

 Visit [the deployed web app](https://ng-notes-abb75.firebaseapp.com/group/Lee%20family/notes) and play with it!
-You can create your own group and add note to it.
+You would need to log in first using your gmail account.

 For development, clone the repo and run `yarn` to install dependencies, then `ng serve`.
 Navigate to `http://localhost:4200/`.